MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

        2. Enter `console.log(localStorage.state);` and copy the result to the clipboard.
     - Or
         1. Open the _Application_ tab.
-        2. Under Storage then Local Storage, click on _chrome-extension://chphlpgkkbolifaimnlloiipkdnihall_.
+        2. Under _Storage_ then _Local Storage_, click on _chrome-extension://chphlpgkkbolifaimnlloiipkdnihall_.
         3. Where the Key is _state_, double-click the value in Value and copy the content to the clipboard.
 6. Create a next text file somewhere and paste the copied single-line string into a tempory file. e.g. `~/temp.json`
 7. Prettify the contents of the JSON file and save it to the project.